Pressure grows on Westpac CEO after massive Australian money laundering scandal

 “These are some very disturbing, very disturbing transactions involving despicable behavior,” Prime Minister Scott Morrison told Australian Broadcasting Corp on Thursday.

-Westpac’s board “need to determine themselves” whether CEO Brian Hartzer should resign, he added.
+Westpac’s board “need to determine themselves” whether Hartzer should resign, he added.

 “They should be taking this very seriously, reflecting on it very deeply and taking the appropriate decisions for the protection of people’s interests in Australia - their safety,” Morrison said.